Kitchen Extension Builders in Battersea (SW11, SW8)

 Kitchen Extensions Tip for Battersea Homeowners

 If your Battersea terrace backs onto a railway line or shared alley, access for skip lorries and concrete pumps gets complicated fast.
-We always do an access survey before pricing — some streets in SW11 need a smaller pump and hand-carried materials, which adds a day or two to groundwork.
+We always do an access survey before work starts, some streets in SW11 need a smaller pump and hand-carried materials, which adds a day or two to groundwork.
 Also worth knowing: Wandsworth Council's planning team is one of the quicker ones in London, and most rear extensions sail through under permitted development.

-Two factors make Battersea kitchen extensions distinctive in cost and schedule.
-Access.
-The Victorian terraces between Clapham Junction and Battersea Park sit on tightly-packed streets, and many properties back onto railway lines, shared alleys, or other terraces.
-Materials delivery and waste removal can be involved.
-We do an access survey at the quote stage and price for the actual conditions: some streets need a smaller concrete pump (rather than the standard 30-metre boom), some need hand-carry of materials over short distances, and a few need scaffolding pavement licences from Wandsworth (£40-£80 per week).
-All of this is built into the fixed-price contract.
-Groundwater.
 Properties within 200-300 metres of the Thames may sit in Flood Zone 2 and need a Flood Risk Assessment as part of the planning application.
-The Environment Agency's flood risk maps confirm the zone.
-Cost of the assessment is typically £600-£1,200.
-Properties further from the river (around Northcote Road, Wandsworth Common borders) have standard clay subsoil and don't have these issues.
+The Environment Agency's flood risk maps confirm the zone, and we coordinate the assessment as part of the planning process.
+Properties further from the river, around Northcote Road and the Wandsworth Common borders, have standard London Clay subsoil without these complications.
 Foundation depth on London Clay is typically 1.2-1.5 metres.
 Properties near mature trees on the larger streets may need 1.5-2.0 metre or piled foundations to avoid clay shrinkage from tree-root moisture extraction.
-The structural engineer specifies foundation depth based on a trial hole and tree survey.
+The structural engineer specifies depth based on a trial hole and tree survey.

-Battersea falls under Wandsworth Council, one of London's faster planning authorities.
-The standard 3-metre rear extension on terraces (or 4-metre on semis) is permitted development.
-We submit a Lawful Development Certificate (£103, 6-8 weeks at Wandsworth) for written confirmation, which protects the property at sale time.
-Larger extensions need full planning permission.
-Wandsworth typically determines applications in 8-10 weeks (faster than the 13-week statutory limit), and the council publishes design guidance that makes it straightforward to design within accepted parameters.
-For listed buildings (Grade II is most common in older Battersea), Listed Building Consent is required and runs in parallel with planning.
 All glazing is FENSA-registered with thermal performance to U-value 1.2-1.4 W/m²K.
 Electrical work is signed off under BS 7671 by our NICEIC-registered electrician.
-Plumbing and gas connections are signed off under Gas Safe regulations.
-Building Control inspections happen at foundation, drainage, structure, insulation, and completion stages, and the completion certificate is delivered at handover.
+Plumbing and gas connections are covered under Gas Safe regulations.
+Building Control inspections happen at foundation, drainage, structure, insulation, and completion stages, with the completion certificate delivered at handover.
 Fixed-price contracts cover everything: labour, materials, structural engineer calculations, FENSA registration, planning fees, Building Control fees, party wall surveyor coordination, and any conservation area applications.
 The price doesn't change unless the specification does.

 Kitchen Extensions in Battersea: What's Included

-What Our Customers Say
+Get a fixed quoteWhat Our Customers Say

-All Well managed our project from start to finish.
-The fixed-price contract meant no surprises, and the result is stunning.
+“All Well managed our project from start to finish.
+The fixed-price contract meant no surprises, and the result is stunning.”

 Verified Customer